0xbythesecond/Configure-AD/README.md

 </p>
 <br />

-Second, check for connection between the client device and domain controller by logging into Client-1 with Remote Desktop Connection (RDP) and pinging DC-1’s private IP address using ping -t (perpetual ping).
+Second, check for a connection between the client device and domain controller by logging into Client-1 with Remote Desktop Connection (RDP) and pinging DC-1’s private IP address using ping -t (perpetual ping).
 ICMPv4 (ping) was allowed on the Domain Controller's (DC-1) Firewall in Windows Firewall (Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)).
 After logging back into Client-1 check to make sure the ping is successful.

 <p align="center">
 <img src="https://i.imgur.com/FWLTP8X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>